aws-samples/aws-cloudformation-stack-instances/README.md

 ## ProServe::Cloudformation::StackInstances

 See example usage of the resource below.
 Detailed documentation can be found in the [/docs](docs) folder.

 Cloudformation itself has not yet the capability to run operations concurrent on StackSets.
 This resource helps to overcome this by implementing a retry mechanism.
 Whenever an operation is already ongoing on the same Stackset, the resource provider takes care of retrying with proper backoff configurations.

-Hence, this resource can be used in multiple different CloudFormation stacks without taking care of currently running operations.
+Hence, this resource can be used to meet requirements from different use cases without taking care of currently running operations.

+### Typical Use Cases
+####  AWS Account Vending process integrated in AWS Service Catalog

+This resource provider can be used within an Account Blueprint published via AWS Service Catalog Products.
+In case multiple accounts are requested at once, the resource provider takes care handling the concurrency.

+#### AWS Service Catalog Products

+Any generic AWS Service Catalog Product might have a pre-requisite to enroll a region or account into a central CloudFormation Stackset.
+Multiple users might launch a product at once, which can result in operation conflicts on CloudFormation StackSets.
+This resource can be integrated in any product template and takes care of concurrency.

 ### Usage